 - giving users rights, tools, and skills to control their data

 The strategy for data is not only limited to guaranteeing privacy but also focused on ensuring secure management of the data economy as public infrastructure, which includes handling (collection, storage, and distribution) of data.
-The key data management inititatives are the General Data Protection Regulation (GDPR), Data Act, and European data spaces (the European Single Access Point, data spaces for smart manufacturing, and the European Dataspace for Smart Circular Applications).
+The key data management initiatives are the General Data Protection Regulation (GDPR), Data Act, and European data spaces (the European Single Access Point, data spaces for smart manufacturing, and the European Dataspace for Smart Circular Applications).

 The General Data Protection Regulation (GDPR)

 In May 2018, the EU rolled out the General Data Protection Regulation (GDPR).
 The GDPR is believed to be one of the most rigid privacy and security regulations in the world9.
-It establishes a harmonised framework for the protection of personal data by setting requirements for collecting, storing, and managing it12.
+It establishes a harmonised framework for the protection of personal data by setting requirements for collecting, storing, and managing it.

-The regulation applies to13:
+The regulation mainly applies to:

 - All EU-based firms handling users’ data